aruship4/recipe-project/README.md

-# Investigating the Relationship Between Protein Content and Recipe Ratings
+# Exploring the Relationship Between Protein Content and Recipe Ratings

 Author: Arushi Patra

 ## Overview

-This data science project (for the DSC 80 class at UCSD) aims to investigate the relationship between protein content and ratings for a recipe.
+This data science project (for the DSC 80 class at UCSD) aims to determine if any relationship exists between protein content and ratings for a recipe.

 ## Introduction